 Can a State Jail Felony Be Reduced?

 Absolutely.
 State jail felonies are one of the most negotiable categories in Texas.
+Your lawyer has a lot of options that will potentially prevent you from serving jail time.

 Depending on the case, lawyers can push for: